wp-plugins/collapsing-categories/readme.txt

 categories.
 Please check the options in the settings page (or in the widget if you are using the widget)

-= I don't want categories to be expanded based on cookies =

-See the Advanced options section for how to achieve this.

 == Screenshots ==

 1. a few expanded categories with default theme, showing nested categories